Justinianus2001/Justinianus2001/README.md

-*Quote of the Day (04/23/2022):*
+*Quote of the Day (04/24/2022):*

-_**An aspirational diet will have you dreaming of success; but it's the attachment of expectations and tangible goals that feeds the desire, persistence, and fortitude required to make the win.**_
+_**Not every day is going to offer us a chance to save somebody's life, but every day offers us an opportunity to affect one.**_

-Lorii Myers
+Mark Bezos